 Last updated on May 13, 2020.

 Breakfast doesn’t get much easier than overnight oats.
-Especially when you combine chocolate and peanut to give you the creaminess chocolate peanut overnight oats 🍫🥜
+Especially when you combine chocolate and peanut to give you the creaminess of chocolate peanut overnight oats 🍫🥜

-Although I am usually a savory breakfast type of kind of girl, I sometimes get in the mood for something sweet and overnight oats always hit the spot.
+Although I am usually a savory breakfast type of kind of girl, I get in the mood for something sweet and overnight oats always hit the spot.
 I mean what is better than making your breakfast before you go to bed and then waking up with it being ready?!

 Recently when deciding what to mix in, I thought what goes better with chocolate than peanut butter?!
 Nothing really…except for maybe salted caramel.
 And I’m not really sure how to make that (but now I might try) so chocolate peanut butter overnight oats it is.

 If you don’t eat peanut butter, I have also made these with almond butter and they turn out great!
 Cashew butter would also be delicious.
 Feel free to add a scoop of protein powder to up the protein factor, which would make these for a perfect post workout treat!

 What are overnight oats?